peh/grails-redis-translations/README.md

 The name of the key which is holding all missing keys.
 This key is used to enable faster lookup of missing keys

 	grails.plugin.redis.translation.missing = '_missing.'

+You should import java.util.Locale.* at the beginning of your Config.groovy if you want to change default or supported locales

+	import static java.util.Locale.*